autocrypt/autocrypt/doc/level1.rst

    This SHOULD be set to ``nopreference`` by default.

-If Autocrypt is enabled for a given account, the MUA SHOULD allow the user to switch the setting for ``own_state.prefer_encrypt``, but this choice might normally be hidden in a "preferences pane" or something similar.
+If Autocrypt is enabled for a given account, the MUA SHOULD allow the user to switch the setting for ``account_data.prefer_encrypt``, but this choice might normally be hidden in a "preferences pane" or something similar.
 Please see :ref:`preference-ui` for a specific example of how this might look.

-How this information is managed and used is covered in :ref:`own-state-management`.
+How this information is managed and used is covered in :ref:`account-data-management`.

 .. _peer-data-management: